grafana/shared-workflows/README.md

 For this reason we need to provide releasable actions so engineers can review all the incoming changes, have they set automated update mechanisms (e.g. `dependabot`, `renovate` etc).

-A new patch version of `shared-workflows` is released automatically upon push to main.
+Upon push to main, a new PR with updates in the CHANGELOG.md will be generated.
+The author needs to review and approve the PR, then merge.
+When merged, a new tag with a new release will be shown in the repository's GitHub page.

 In order for the release action to work properly, which means to generate a CHANGELOG for the current release, the pull request titles need to follow the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).
 This means that the PR should start with a `type` followed by a colon, and then a `subject` - all in lowercase.

 For example: